 DRPT facilitates the process for Virginia's Tier 2 transit providers (references to unique definitions are provided in Table 3) to meet FTA transit asset management and public transit safety rulemakings.
-DRPT works with each eligible transit provider to provide technical support and review performance trends in order to establish transit asset and safety targets consistent with FTA requirements.
-For the eligible Tier 2 https://www.dmv.virginia.gov/safety/#crash_data/index.asp providers included in the group TAM Plan or PTASP, DRPT helps compile trends and data across the providers.
+DRPT works with each eligible transit provider to provide technical support and review performance trends to establish transit asset and safety targets consistent with FTA requirements.
+For the eligible Tier 2 providers included in the group TAM Plan or PTASP, DRPT helps compile trends and data across the providers.
 Each provider is responsible for collecting and compiling data and reviewing progress relative to the targets.
+DRPTs data portal is available to download and research data trends across Virginia's Tier 2 transit providers.20